elinsky/ml-interview-dojo/ml-rapid-fire/fundamentals/ml-basics/14-bias-variance.md

 **A:**

 **Bias**:
-- Error from **approximating a real-life problem with a simpler model**
+- Error from **approximating a complex problem with a simpler model**
 - High bias → underfitting

 **Variance**:
 - How much f̂ would **change with a different training dataset**
 - High variance → overfitting

-**Tradeoff**: Reducing one increases the other.
-Complex models = low bias, high variance.
-Simple models = high bias, low variance.
+**Tradeoff**:
+- As flexibility increases, **bias decreases but variance increases**
+- Eventually variance increases exceed bias reductions → overfitting
+- Goal: find the balance that minimizes total error

 [@james2013introduction, p.
-34-35] — 202106191115 Bias-Variance Trade-Off
+33-35]

 ---